Looking for Linux laptops? Here I list some online shops that either sell Linux computers or specialize only in Linux systems.

-Another European candidate in this list of Linux computer vendors.
-TUXEDO Computers is based out of Germany and mainly focuses on German users and then European users.
+Another European candidate on this list of Linux computer vendors, TUXEDO Computers is based out of Germany and mainly focuses on German and other European users.

-TUXEDO Computers only uses Linux and the computers are ‘manufactured in Germany’ and come with 5 years of guarantee and lifetime support.
+TUXEDO Computers only uses Linux, and the computers are “manufactured in Germany” and come with a 5 year guarantee and lifetime support.

-TUXEDO Computers has put up some real good effort in customizing its hardware to run on Linux.
-And if you ever run into trouble or want to start afresh, you have the system recovery option to restore factory settings automatically.
+TUXEDO Computers has put some real effort in customizing its hardware to run Linux.
+And if you ever run into trouble or want to start afresh, you have a system recovery option to restore the factory settings automatically.

-TUXEDO Computers has a number of Linux laptops, desktops, mini-PCs available.
+TUXEDO Computers has a number of Linux laptops, desktops, and mini-PCs available.
 They have both Intel and AMD processors.
-Apart from the computers, TUXEDO Computers also has a range of Linux supported accessories like docking stations, DVD/Blue-Ray burners, power bank and other peripheral devices.
+Apart from the computers, TUXEDO Computers also has a range of Linux-supported accessories, like docking stations, DVD/Blue-Ray burners, power banks, and other peripheral devices.

-Availability: Free shipping in Germany and Europe (for orders above 150 Euro).
+Availability: Free shipping in Germany and Europe (for orders above 150 Euros).
 Extra shipping charges and custom duty for non-EU countries.
 More info here.

-Vikings also has other accessories like router, docking station etc. The products are assembled in Germany.
+Vikings also has other accessories, like routers, docking stations, etc. The products are assembled in Germany.

 Availability: Worldwide (except North Korea).
 Non-EU countries may charge custom duty.
 More information here.

-One unique thing about Ubuntushop is that all of its computers come with default Tails OS live option.
-So even if it has a Linux distribution installed for regular use, you can always choose to boot into the Tails OS (without live USB).
-Tails OS is a Debian based distribution that deletes all traces of its use after logging out and it uses Tor network by default.
+One unique thing about Ubuntushop is that all of its computers come with a default Tails OS live option.
+So even if it has another Linux distribution installed for regular use, you can always choose to boot into the Tails OS (without a live USB).
+Tails OS is a Debian based distribution that deletes all traces of its use after logging out, and it uses the Tor network by default.

-Unlike many other big players on this list, I feel that Ubuntushop is more of a ‘domestic operation’ where someone manually assembles your computer and installs Linux on it.
-But they have done quite some job on providing options like easy re-install, own cloud server etc.
+Unlike many other big players on this list, I feel that Ubuntushop is more of a “domestic operation,” where someone manually assembles your computer and installs Linux on it.
+But they have done quite a good job providing options like easy re-install, their own cloud server, etc.

-Got an old PC, send it to them while buying a new Linux computer and they will send it back to you after installing lightweight Linux on it so that the old computer is recycled and can still be put to some use.
+Got an old PC?
+Send it to them while buying a new Linux computer and they will send it back to you after installing a lightweight Linux on it, so that the old computer is recycled and can still be put to some use.

 Availability: Belgium and rest of Europe.